Bridging loans for non-standard properties

 Properties in poor condition represent one of the most common non-standard bridging scenarios.
 A property without a working kitchen or bathroom, with significant damp or structural disrepair, fire damage, extensive rewiring requirements, or after a long period of vacancy and deterioration will typically be declined by mainstream mortgage lenders because it does not meet their minimum habitability or condition standards.
 For an investor whose strategy is to acquire, refurbish, and then refinance or sell, this is exactly the scenario bridging is designed to address: the loan funds the acquisition and the refurbishment period, and the exit follows once the property reaches the condition that mainstream or specialist long-term lending requires.

 For a bridging lender assessing a property in poor condition, the key information is a clear and honest description of what is wrong, a credible assessment of the cost and time required to address it, and a realistic picture of what the property will be worth and how it will be used once the works are complete.
-Lenders and valuers approach condition honestly rather than optimistically — a property with significant issues presented without context will generate more questions and more concern than the same property presented with a clear works plan and realistic budget.
-The most common mistake in condition-led bridging cases is understating the extent of the works, either because the full scope is not yet known or because the borrower is concerned that a comprehensive scope will reduce lender appetite.
+Lenders and valuers approach condition honestly rather than optimistically.
+A property with significant issues presented without context will generate more questions and more concern than the same property presented with a clear works plan and realistic budget.
+The most common mistake in condition-led bridging cases is understating the extent of the works, either because the full scope is not yet known or because of concern that a comprehensive scope will reduce lender appetite.
 In practice, a comprehensive and credible scope consistently produces faster and more confident underwriting than one that appears to minimise the issues.

 Title and legal complexity